I've been playing video games since the tender age of four. As a result, most of my articles are related to video games.

 Skill Expansion / Demon Skill +

-These two apps serve the same overall function for your party (that is, they increase the amount of skill slots your party members have available).
+These two apps serve the same overall function for your party (that is, they increase the number of skill slots your party members have available).
 At the start of a fresh New Game, your protagonist and demons will only have four skill slots to work with.
 I recommend leveling up Skill Expansion first as it will boost your protagonist's number of skill slots.
-Your protagonist is going to be a fixture in your party but you'll be fusing demons regularly during the course of your playthrough.
+Your protagonist is going to be a fixture in your party, but you'll be fusing demons regularly during the course of your playthrough.
 I got Skill Expansion to level 3 (so my protagonist had seven skill slots) before investing in Demon Skill +, but you may consider a more balanced approach.

 You'll definitely want to get these apps leveled up as soon as possible since skill versatility is pretty much a must after a certain point in the game.

-A Look At Why Skill Expansion Is So Useful
+Why Skill Expansion Is So Useful

 I don't doubt that there are people that have self-imposed challenges of beating the game with only four skill slots.
 However, remember that the only way your protagonist is getting any new skills is via Demon Whispering.
 Also, look at the bare minimum skills your protagonist should have at the end of the game, if possible: